 - Cumulus Linux implemented BGP over unnumbered interfaces, and relaxed the remote AS checking – you have to specify whether the neighbor is internal or external, and the BGP routing daemon does the rest;

-For more details, start with the Simplifying BGP Configurations video in which Dinesh Dutt explains how easy it is to run BGP in a leaf-and-spine fabric, and continue with the rest of the Leaf-and-Spine Fabrics webinar.
+For more details, start with the Simplifying BGP Configurations video in which Dinesh Dutt explains how easy it is to run BGP in a leaf-and-spine fabric, and continue with the rest of the Leaf-and-Spine Architectures webinar.